 We provide over 100 different walking tours as well as designing and combining tours to meet special requests.
 Choose your theme and suggest a time and date of your convenience.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

-SEE – View also our many SCHOOL EXCURSIONS e.g Explorer, Sustainability, Federation, Geography, Indigenous, Early Melbourne, Lanes, Literature, ‘Runner’, Street Art and more…
+SEE – 50 SCHOOL EXCURSIONS e.g Explorer, Sustainability, Architecture Federation, Geography, Indigenous Landscapes, Colonial, Lanes, Literature, ‘Runner’, Street Art, Science and many more…

-MELBOURNE STREET ART TOUR: Melbourne’s back lanes are internationally famous as creative galleries and feature thousands of amazing stencils, posters, paintings, murals, light boxes, graffiti and installations as well as historic typographies.
+MELBOURNE STREET ART AND GRAFFITI TOUR: Melbourne’s back lanes are internationally famous as creative galleries and feature thousands of amazing stencils, posters, paintings, murals, light boxes, graffiti and installations as well as historic typographies.
 More...

-MELBOURNE BOOKSHOPS AND WRITERS TOUR – A walking tour of booksellers and books: Melbourne is the world’s second UNESCO City of Literature.
+MELBOURNE CITY OF LITERATURE TOUR – A walking tour of booksellers and books: Melbourne is the world’s second UNESCO City of Literature.
 More …